OlympusDAO-Education/Documentation/basics/migration.md

 need to migrate if you want to spend more tokens (e.g. make new deposits) on these platforms.

+## Gas fees are high now, will I lose my rebase rewards if I delay the migration?

+No, you can migrate at your leisure once it goes live.
+The smart contract will keep track of your entitled rebase rewards so you wouldn't miss any of them.

 ## What is the migration process?

-When the migration is live, the Olympus front-end will be updated to allow the migration of all your v1 OHM tokens (i.e. OHM, sOHM, and wsOHM) to gOHM.
+When the migration is live, the Olympus front-end will be updated to allow the migration of all your V1 tokens (i.e. OHM, sOHM, and wsOHM) to gOHM.

-The migration process requires two steps: one to approve the contract for each of your v1 tokens, and another that actually migrates all your tokens to gOHM.
+The migration process requires two steps: one to approve the contract for each of your V1 tokens, and another that actually migrates all your tokens to gOHM.

 {% hint style="info" %}
-Each v1 token type requires its own approval step.
-For example, if you have OHM and sOHM in your wallet, you need to perform two token approvals, but only one migration operation.
+Each V1 token type requires its own approval step.
+For example, if you have OHM V1 and sOHM V1 in your wallet, you need to perform two token approvals, but only one migration operation (three transactions in total).
 {% endhint %}

-## Can I migrate a specific type of v1 token and leave out the others?
+## Can I migrate a specific type of V1 token and leave out the others?

-No. You can either migrate all your v1 tokens or none at all.
+No. You can either migrate all your V1 tokens (i.e. OHM, sOHM, and wsOHM) or none at all.

-## Can I switch back to v1 tokens after migrating them to gOHM?
+## Can I switch back to V1 tokens after migrating them to gOHM?

-No.
+No, you can't switch back from gOHM to V1 tokens through our migration tool.

 ## Can you walk me through an example of how much gOHM I can expect from the migration?

-Assuming you have 20 OHM, 20 sOHM, and 20 wsOHM, and the [Current Index](https://docs.olympusdao.finance/main/basics/basics#how-do-i-track-my-rebase-rewards) is 10.
+Assuming you have 20 OHM V1, 20 sOHM V1, and 20 wsOHM, and the [Current Index](https://docs.olympusdao.finance/main/basics/basics#how-do-i-track-my-rebase-rewards)
+is 10.

-- 20 OHM = 2 gOHM.
+- 20 OHM V1 = 2 gOHM.
 Take your 20 OHM and divide it by the Current Index to get your gOHM.

-- 20 sOHM = 2 gOHM.
-Take your 20 sOHM and divide it by the Current Index to get your gOHM.
+- 20 sOHM V1 = 2 gOHM.
+Take your 20 sOHM and divide it by the Current Index to
+get your gOHM.

 - 20 wsOHM = 20 gOHM.
 1 wsOHM is equivalent to 1 gOHM.

+{% hint style="info" %}
+As a reminder, if you're migrating from a non-index-based token (OHM, sOHM) to an index-based token (gOHM), you won't receive the same amount of tokens after the migration, but they still worth the same in dollar term.
+{% endhint %}

 ## Will my gOHM still earn rebase rewards?

 Yes.
-Although gOHM does not rebase like sOHM does, it still earns you rebase rewards.
+Although gOHM does not change in quantity upon rebase like sOHM does, it still earns you rebase rewards.
 This is because the price of gOHM is tied to the Current Index:

 $$
 gOHM_{price} = OHM_{price} * CurrentIndex